bswck/modern_types/README.md

 `__modern_types__` additionally makes sure that generic aliases above are instantiable, which isn't the default behavior.

 ## ProTip: How to subclass built-in generic classes in Python 3.8?
-Supposing you are subclassing `dict`, you could write either:
+Supposing you are subclassing `dict`, you could write either

 ```py
 from __future__ import annotations